GMT -4 hours

 32 emerald-clad volcanic islands make up St Vincent and the Grenadines which stud the azure waters of the Caribbean, west of Barbados.
 Renowned for their untouched beauty, natural landscapes and tranquillity, these south-eastern Windward Islands provided the picture-perfect setting for scenes from the popular Pirates of the Caribbean films.
 Rainforest eco-adventures, scuba diving and powdery white-sand beaches are just some of its unmissable attractions of this multi-island nation filled with character and charm.

-A string of pearls afloat on the sea of lapis lazuli, the Grenadines are superbly undeveloped, supremely unspoilt and sufficiently inaccessible to stay that way.
+The Grenadines are superbly undeveloped, supremely unspoilt and sufficiently inaccessible to stay that way.
 On these gorgeous islands, nightlife is conspicuous by its absence, peace and solitude are unsurpassed, and the dress code – like the lifestyle – ranges from informal to barefoot casual.
 Recently brought to the world’s gaze due to its royal visitors, the islands still offer guests a chance to get away from it all.

 A 45-minute flight from Barbados takes you to the idyllic island of Bequia which is renowned for its untouched beauty and seafaring heritage.
 The island has a deeply rooted history of fishing, whaling and boat building; today, visitors can observe local craftsmen carving intricate models of the island’s traditional double-ended fishing boats.
-Learn about the island’s hawksbill turtles at the Old Hegg Turtle Sanctuary which protects these endangered creatures until they are ready to be released into their natural habitat.

-Secluded beaches and lush hills provides a stunning backdrop for activities including diving, sailing and hiking.
+Secluded beaches and green hills provides a stunning backdrop for activities including diving, sailing and hiking.
 The charming Bequia Beach Hotel is located in Friendship Bay on one of Bequia’s best beaches and offers a serene setting, laid back vibe and superb cuisine.

-Casuarina Beach runs the length of the western side of Palm Island and is regarded as one of the finest beaches in the Grenadines – sink your toes into white sands lapped by crystal-clear turquoise waters.
+Casuarina Beach runs the length of the western side of Palm Island and is regarded as one of the finest beaches in the Grenadines – sink your toes into white sands lapped by crystal-clear waters.
 Bequia’s capital, the sleepy harbour town of Port Elizabeth, is located at the heart of Admiralty Bay on the west coast of the island.
 This natural harbour is a popular mooring site for yachts and nearby Princess Margaret Beach offers a glorious sweep of white sand.
 The sugar-white sands of Friendship Bay lie on the southeast coast of Bequia and its sheltered waters are ideal for watersports.

 Canouan is Carib for the ‘Island of Turtles’ and this tiny gem of an island offers gorgeous beaches, a beautiful barrier reef and an 18-hole championship golf course.